jacktreado/dpm/README.md

-# Getting Started
+# The Deformable Particle Model
 By Jack Treado, Yale University

 Welcome to the Deformable Particle Model (DPM)!

 This repository broadly allows for the simulation of deformable particles.
-Currently (as of 06/08/21) we only support 2D particles, but 3D is on the way!
+Currently (as of date: "`r format(Sys.time(), '%d %B, %Y')`") we only support 2D particles, but 3D is on the way!